marialyk77/Coffee-Rewards/README.md

 **B**. **Filtering rows**:

-- Age column: Rows with an age of 118 were removed, as they consistently lacked additional information, including gender and income.
+-**Age column:** Rows with an age of 118 were removed, as they consistently lacked additional information, including gender and income.
 Filtering out these rows also eliminated all previously null entries in other columns.

 ![image](https://github.com/user-attachments/assets/1fb84450-eb25-4396-81b4-7aecfbe7a250)